natcap/invest.users-guide/source/en/sdr.rst

 .. note:: Many of the SDR output rasters have NoData values where there are streams.
 This is intentional - See the Defined Area of Outputs section of this chapter for more information.

-The resolution of the output rasters will be the same as the resolution of the DEM provided as input.
+.. note:: The resolution of the output rasters will be the same as the resolution of the DEM provided as input.

 * **[Workspace]** folder: